An Empirical Study on Governance in Bitcoin's Consensus Evolution: Discussion

+Gencer et al.~\cite{gencer2018decentralization} argued that the majority-attacks are hard to detect.
+Regarding malicious consensus governance inference, our results show that it is easy to determine if pools perform malicious consensus evolution because that would be visible as code changes, flag day, or signals in the blockchain.
+Therefore, pools might be abandoned by their miners if they support controversial consensus changes.

 Other blockchains show tendencies of self-regulation and governance.
-MakerDAO~\cite{makerdao} implements an emergency shutdown, which can be initiated by asset holders.
-A redeployment may require human intervention and a vote among the token holders.
+MakerDAO~\cite{makerdao} implements an emergency shutdown, which can be initiated by token holders.
+A re-deployment may require human intervention and a vote among the token holders.
 Similarly, Dash~\cite{sporks} implements a mechanism for network-wide rollback initiated by the developers.
 These mechanisms can be compared to the Ethereum DAO hack~\cite{kiffer2017stick} where an emergency was resolved through a voting period followed by a rollback.
-These scenarios are similar to the spontaneous reorganisations performed due to the faulty implementation in BTC $<$ 0.3.10 and the deployment of the incompatible BTC 0.8.0.
+Our results show that Bitcoin deployment mechanisms are also evolving and have utilised similar emergency-activation strategies.
+Typical scenarios are the spontaneous reorganisations performed due to the faulty implementation in BTC $<$ 0.3.10 and the deployment of the incompatible BTC 0.8.0.
+The reason and policy for deploying the rollbacks in these blockchains may differ, but the deployment strategies are similarly realised through emergency-activation.

 The main similarities between blockchain evolution and open software evolution can be seen in the decision-making on a code repository level~\cite{guzzi2013communication, sharma2021extracting}.
-In a blockchain, anyone can propose changes, depending on whether the repository's maintainers want to include that change.
-However, the decision is not only based on the maintainers' preference but also on the opinion of the larger community; end-users, miners and possibly developers of other implementations of the same protocol.
-Even when a change is included in a code repository, it does not mean it will be adopted in the network.
-This is where blockchain deviates from other open source software as the governance process initiates the path towards deployment.
+Like the open source evolution, anyone can propose blockchain changes, depending on whether the repository's maintainers want to include that proposal.
+Blockchain presents a unique aspect in which the deployment decision is not only based on the maintainers' preference but also the opinion of the larger community: Miners, full nodes, users, and possibly developers of other implementations of the same protocol.
+Even when a change is included in a repository, it does not mean it will be adopted and activated in the network, because the change requires network consensus to be realised and activated after being accepted in the repository.